-Mayonnaise (shortened as mayo) is a Western countries’ favorite creamy sauce.
+Mayonnaise (shortened as mayo) is Western countries’ favorite creamy sauce.
 Thus, whether you consume salads, fries, sandwiches, or burgers, they mostly come with this sauce as a dressing.

-Including egg yolk, oil, lemon juice (or vinegar), it is a thick (or light) and cold sauce with colors varying from almost white to pale yellow.
+Including egg yolk, oil, and lemon juice (or vinegar), it is a thick (or light) and cold sauce with colors varying from almost white to pale yellow.
 In addition, mayonnaise is a base ingredient of other sauces, like Tartar sauce, which I will discuss later.

 In short, mayonnaise is a typical food in French cuisine with a long history.
 The initial form of this thick sauce was from 1806.
-However, the exact origin is still in debate because some believe it is a Spanish sauce, while others claim mayonnaise is a French-based condiment.
+However, the exact origin is still in a debate because some believe it is a Spanish sauce, while others claim mayonnaise is a French-based condiment.

 The preparation of mayonnaise has evolved over the centuries.
 The modern ones can be made by hand or electric mixer to create a thick-gel consistency.
 Besides, there is vegan-style mayo suitable for egg allergies or vegan diners.